“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Thodupuzha, Kerala

 The gateway to the Thommankuthu Waterfalls in Idukki district, Thodupuzha is one of the least explored destinations in India that snug knavishly in the Western Ghats.
-The seven-step waterfall that was revealed to the world in 1920 by Mr. Thommachen Kuruvinakunnel, a legendary hunter, is one of the major eco-tourism destinations in Kerala.
-The pleasant surrounding dolled up with an evergreen forest blanketed over the rolling hills and housing several species of avifauna and mammals… squeeze gently in the frame of a perfect eco-tourism holiday.
+The seven-step waterfall, which was revealed to the world in 1920 by Mr. Thommachen Kuruvinakunnel, a legendary hunter, is one of the major ecotourism destinations in Kerala.
+Apart from it, the top of Ilaveezhapoonchira, where you can reach while trekking amidst mesmerising views of the surrounding landscapes, is another wonderful spot to visit.
+The pleasant surroundings dolled up with an evergreen forest blanketed over the rolling hills and housing several species of avifauna and mammals, squeezed gently in the frame of a perfect eco-tourism holiday.

 Where to stay: Vettoms Lakeview Resort